Okay, this healthy cauliflower fried rice recipe with shrimp is one for the books.

 Shrimp: Protein-rich and 4 ounces of shrimp provides over 100% of the Daily Value for selenium, over 75% for vitamin B12, over 50% for phosphorous, and over 30% for choline, copper, and iodine.

 Selenium is an important antioxidant that helps fight damaging particles called free radicals, which damage cell membranes and DNA.
-Another antioxidant, called astaxanthin, which provides the primary color pigment in shrimp, has been shown to help reduce inflammation, a known trigger of aging and disease.
+Another antioxidant, called astaxanthin, provides the primary color pigment in shrimp, has been shown to help reduce inflammation, a known trigger of aging and disease.